Owners of buildings required to complete part 3 of the combustible cladding checklist will need to engage a fire engineer.

 Fire engineers who are wanting to work in Queensland need to contact the Board of Professional Engineers of Queensland on 07 3210 3100 or visit their website for more information.

-Fire engineers will need to prepare and sign a building fire safety risk assessment and fire engineer statement.
+Engaged by a building owner to prepare and sign a building fire safety risk assessment (BFSRA) and a fire engineer statement (FES).

 - QBCC via: